 Rare struck it backwards again with Banjo-Kazooie: Nuts & Bolts, which strayed from the series' typical platforming to be a user-generated vehicle game with some platforming in the Hub Level.

-The PSP game Hammerin' Hero is a side-scrolling 2.5D platformer for the first 11 stages, and then the last level turns into a free-scrolling R-Type clone.
+Hammerin' Hero is a side-scrolling 2˝D platformer for the first 11 stages, and then the last level turns into a free-scrolling R-Type clone.
 Even the Big Bad (who you fight in the second-to-last stage) fights you in a spaceship which looks a lot like the R-9 Arrowhead, complete with Force Bit.

-Mischief Makers, a side-scrolling platformer, has one level which consists of a series of Olympic-style events, with gameplay not unlike that of Track and Field for the NES.
+Mischief Makers, a side-scrolling platformer, has one level which consists of a series of Olympic-style events, with gameplay not unlike that of Track And Field.
 Furthermore, one of the events in this series is an Unexpected Gameplay Change in itself: amidst a bunch of athletic events is a math competition.

 Another event in that stage that stands out is the one where you have to catch balls in a pot while making sure none belonging to the other team gets in.

 Toy Story, for the most part a pretty standard 2D licensed platformer, had that one level "Really Inside The Claw Machine" which was played from a DOOM style first person perspective, and the final level was a race against time where you were controlling the remote controlled car with a bird's eye view.

 The unlicensed Mega Man X ripoff Rocman X/Thunder Blaster Man has an Auto Scrolling motorcycle shmup level late in the game.